sbme-tutorials/database-tutorials/fall2021/notes/SBEw03.md

 ### many to many relationships

-if we redesigned the parent table to have both father and mothers where they share the same children's now its considered a many to many relationship.
+if we redesigned the parent table to have both father and mothers WHERE they share the same children's now its considered a many to many relationship.

 so we need to build a junction table.